What Talent Wants: Transparency in the Workplace, Ownership, Growth, and Collaboration

 - Do I have a stake in the company that goes beyond what shows up on the cap table?

-In reality, there is not a once size fits all answer to how startups should tackle transparency.
+In reality, there is not a once size fits all answer to how startups should tackle transparency in the workplace.
 In spite of efforts to standardize how metrics in the private markets are tracked, dictating exactly what metrics and information each company should share (and with who) is a completely different beast.

 The key takeaway for executives looking to make transparency a part of their business is to remain consistent with what is shared and how it is shared.
 This helps build trust through predictability.